TMWRose/Group-1---Food-Deserts-How-They-Affect-Community-Health/README.md

 # Group-1---Food-Deserts-How-They-Affect-Community-Health
 Analysis of data from an MU study in Detroit about how food deserts affect a communities’ health

+##Presentation
+Selected topic
+Reason why they selected their topic
+Description of their source of data
+Questions they hope to answer with the data

 ## Communication Protocals
 * Slack is the main communication method
 * Text is the secondary method of communication